Star Fire: Legacy

 Star Fire is remembered as the first game to allow players to enter their initials next to their high scores.
 It is also one of the few games where the copyright holder has granted permission to freely run the game in MAME for non-commercial purposes.

+An arcade cabinet of the video game "Star Fire" can be seen in the 1979 movie "The Man Who Stole the Sun", where the main character, portrayed by Kenji Sawada, appears playing it for a brief moment.

-Star Fire appeared as a major plot element in Disney Studios' Midnight Madness, in which competing teams of college students hunting for treasure are led to an arcade to try to obtain a high score for this game in exchange for one of the clues to the treasure.
+Star Fire appeared as a major plot element in Disney Studios' Midnight Madness (1980), in which competing teams of college students hunting for treasure are led to an arcade to try to obtain a high score for this game in exchange for one of the clues to the treasure.

 The current record for the high score is 9,780 points, set by Laura Curran of Las Vegas in January 1982.
-As of 2010 this was the oldest high score record in the Twin Galaxies arcade database.
+As of 2010, this was the oldest high score record in the Twin Galaxies arcade database.

-On August 19, 2020, 41 years after its launch, David Rolfe uploaded the source code of the updated version of Star Fire, Star fire II, to the Internet Archive under the Creative Commons Attribution 4.0 license.
+On August 19, 2020, 41 years after its launch, David Rolfe uploaded the source code of the updated version of Star Fire, Star Fire II, to the Internet Archive under the Creative Commons Attribution 4.0 license.